magento/devdocs/guides/v2.0/mtf/mtf_entities/mtf_fixture.md

 An MTF fixture is a list of properties of the Magento entity under test.

-Fixture is represented as an XML file located in the `Fixture` directory that corresponds to a module in `<magento_root>/dev/tests/functional/tests/app/Magento/functional`.
-Good example for `Widget`:
+A fixture is represented as an XML file located in the `Fixture` directory that corresponds to a module in `<magento_root>/dev/tests/functional/tests/app/Magento/functional`.
+Example for `Widget`:

 -  `<magento_root>/dev/tests/functional/tests/app/Magento/Widget/Test/Fixture/Widget.xml`